dangrossman/daterangepicker/README.md

 ## Things added for TBB custom calendar

-You can see [code diff](https://github.com/siteminder-au/bootstrap-daterangepicker/compare/v2.1.17...siteminder-au:master) from the original fork (`v2.1.7`)
+You can see [code diff](https://github.com/siteminder-au/bootstrap-daterangepicker/compare/v2.1.17...siteminder-au:master) from the original fork (`v2.1.17`)

+### DOM element
+- Each date cell in the calendars now have date value (`YYYY-DD-MM` format) set to `data-date` attribute.
+This make it easier to select date cell from date string.

 ### Events
 - `startDateSelected.daterangepicker`: Triggered when check in date is selected
 - `endDateSelected.daterangepicker`: Triggered when check out date is selected
+- `updateCalendar.daterangepicker`: Triggered when calendar view is updated

 ### Options
 - `template` now can receive jQuery object.
 This enable `tamplate` to have